 In 2011 he received a two year Composer Fellowship from the Australia Council for the Arts that has allowed him to complete a full length version of his opera Fahrenheit 451.
 He also completed a brass band work, Metal on Metal for the National Australia Brass, directed by Dr David King.
 In 2011 Brenton was a Composer In Residence with the National Australia Brass.

 In 2014 Brenton was a Creative Fellow at the State Library of Victoria (working on a new musical/opera with Mike Brady).
-He also received the Albert H Maggs Award and composed a new work, Syzygy, for the Syzygy Ensemble that is available on their first CD.
+He also received the Albert H Maggs Award and composed a new work, Syzygy, for the Syzygy Ensemble that is available on their first CD, Making Signs.

 In 2014/15 Brenton composed three works to commemorate the Anzac Centennial: for Canning City Band (WA), Borooondara Brass (Vic) and the Australian Chamber Choir.

-In 2016 Brenton was commissioned by Warren Lesnie to compose a string quartet, Safe Haven, for his wife Marianne to be performed by the Enso Quartet (New York) in May/June during a tour promoted by Music Viva.
+In 2016 Brenton was commissioned by Warren Lesnie to compose a string quartet, Safe Haven, for his wife Marianne and performed by the Enso Quartet (New York) in May/June during a tour promoted by Music Viva